ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/become-a-committer/index.md

 ## What is a committer?

-Technically, a committer is someone who has write access to the Chromium src Git repository.
-A committer can submit their own patches or patches from others.
+Technically, a committer is someone who can submit their own patches or patches from others.
 A committer can also review patches from others, though all patches need to either be authored by or reviewed by an [OWNER](https://chromium.googlesource.com/chromium/src/+/main/docs/code_reviews.md#owners-files) as well.